 Assignment Format and Policy: Assignments are given after each lesson and are collected according to the calendar below.
-Expect to have a quiz at most twice per week.
+Expect a quiz to accompany each assignment.
 For each question on each assignment:

-- Write the question number. - In solving the problem, show all necessary work. - Clearly mark your answer. - Check your answers in Blackboard to make certain you are practicing the exercises correctly. - Write your name at the top of each page of your work. - Submit the assignment in Blackboard as a single pdf file.
+- Write the question number. - In solving the problem, show all necessary work. - Clearly mark your answer. - Check your answers in Blackboard to make certain you are practicing the exercises correctly. - Write your name at the top of each page of your work. - Write the course number and section number on the first page of your work. - Submit the assignment in Blackboard as a single pdf file.
 (Pdf files can be generated easily using a scanner or many freely available phone apps, like CamScanner, Scannable, or OneDrive.)